Weld logo

 • Depends on external tools for data transformations (e.g., DBT)

-• Limited flexibility for data transformations
+• Doesn't support data transformations pre-load

 • No AI assistant or advanced automation features